Ribocentre-aptamer/Ribocentre-aptamer.github.io/_posts/D8-aptamer.md

 <p class="header_box" id="description">Description</p>
-<font>In 2001,D R Engelke et al. obtained RNA aptamers for binding Sephadex by an in vitro screen, which were divided into two groups based on consensus sequences, and both showed strong binding to Sephadex G-100.
+<p>In 2001,D R Engelke et al. obtained RNA aptamers for binding Sephadex by an in vitro screen, which were divided into two groups based on consensus sequences, and both showed strong binding to Sephadex G-100.
 The high-affinity D8 aptamer specifically bound dextran B512, the base material of Sephadex, but not isomaltose and its derivatives, suggesting that its optimal binding site contains more than four glucose residues linked by α-1,6 glycosidic bonds.The D8 aptamer was highly specific for the Sephadex substrate, and did not significantly bind other substrates.
 Using Sephadex G-100, this aptamer can be purified from complex cellular RNA mixtures up to 60,000-fold enrichment.
-These RNA aptamers can be used as affinity tags for rapid purification from complex RNA mixtures<sup>[<a href="#ref1" style="color:#520049">1</a>]</sup>.<br></font>
+These RNA aptamers can be used as affinity tags for rapid purification from complex RNA mixtures<sup>[<a href="#ref1" style="color:#520049">1</a>]</sup>.<br></p>

 <p class="header_box" id="SELEX">SELEX</p>